Erin Stewart: Political positions

-Mayor Erin Stewart is a moderate Republican; she is a "self-described fiscal conservative who is moderate to liberal on social issues".
+Mayor Erin Stewart is a Republican; she is a "self-described fiscal conservative who is moderate to liberal on social issues".
 During her tenure as mayor, she reduced the number of city employees and moderately raised taxes.
 Stewart proposed a 2018 budget for New Britain that did not raise taxes and did not increase school spending.

-Stewart is pro-choice on the issue of abortion and supports gun ownership and is a gun owner herself.
+Stewart is pro-choice on the issue of abortion and says supports gun ownership and claims she is a gun owner herself.
 She supports same-sex marriage.